linkwithjoydeep/joywrites.dev/content/posts/fast-cost-effective-llm-testing.md

 fediverse: "@username@instance.url"
 ---

-# Testing LLM Responses: A Fast, Cost-Effective Alternative to LLM-as-Judge

 While working on a personal project that involved LLM responses, I hit a wall.
 The popular "LLM-as-judge" approach—using another LLM to evaluate outputs—was burning through my personal API budget and taking forever to run.
 I needed something faster and cheaper for my side project's continuous monitoring.